liferay/apioarchitect.wedeploy.io/content/docs/introduction/what-is-apio.md

 ---
 title: "What is APIO"
-weight: 5
+weight: 7
 ---

-Apio Architect is a server-side library that facilitates the creation of Apio REST APIs.
+Apo Architect is a server-side library that facilitates the creation of Apio REST APIs.
 It's also opinionated to reduce the amount of code API developers have to write.
 This is also achieved by out-of-the-box implementations of well known patterns in REST APIs, such as the Collection Pattern.

 Two key techniques make this possible: